The Larry Sanders Show: Season 3

 The season premiered on July 22, 1994, and ended on October 12, 1994.
 Some of the most popular episodes of the season were: "Montana", in which the talk show gets back on the air after Larry discovers that life in Montana is not to his liking; "You're Having My Baby", in which a woman claims that she is having Larry's baby; "Hank's Night in the Sun", in which Hank fulfills his dream of becoming guest host; "The Mr. Sharon Stone Show", which Larry dates Sharon Stone and finds out what it means to be the less famous member of a show business couple; and the season finale "End of the Season" in which Larry gets engaged to Roseanne Barr.

-The season was nominated for six Emmy awards, including, for the third year in a row, Outstanding Comedy Series.
-Shandling was nominated as Outstanding Lead Actor in a Comedy Series.
-Torn was nominated for Outstanding Supporting Actor in a Comedy Series.
-Todd Holland was nominated for Outstanding Directing in a Comedy Series for "Hank's Night in the Sun."
-The show received two nominations for Outstanding Writing in a Comedy Series: Peter Tolan for "Hank's Night in the Sun", Shandling and Tolan for "The Mr. Sharon Stone Show."
-Shandling also received a Golden Globe nomination for Best Lead Actor in Musical or Comedy.
-Holland received a nomination for the Directors Guild of America Award for "The Mr. Sharon Stone Show".